echuung94/Heart_Study/README.md

 ### Tools
 Our group decided to use Postgres and Amazon RDS for database storage and integrate Tableau to display the data.
 ### Interactive Elements
+We intend on creating filters on the dashboard so that users could filter through various features to see which factors contribute to heart disease.